• Skip to primary navigation

 _endproc

-The curry_hero procedure takes one parameter (p_hero) and returns a procedure that takes another parameter (p_partner) which returns a final procedure that takes one more parameter (p_group).
+The curry_hero procedure takes one argument (p_hero) and returns a procedure that takes another argument (p_partner) which returns a final procedure that takes one more argument (p_group).
 Once all the arguments have been passed in, the innermost procedure writes out a string using all the parameters.

 Notice lines 3 and 6 return procedures rather than final values.
 Also notice we have to _import parameters from the enclosing procedures (because Magik doesn’t have automatic lexical scoping for procedures).